|Nutrition Facts (per serving)|

 |Dietary Fiber 6g||20%|

 |Total Sugars 20g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The name of this simple-to-make Tex-Mex sweet snack comes from the fact that these flour-based chips are coated with cinnamon and sugar, which gives them a flavor similar to that ubiquitous Latin American fried treat, churros.
-They could also be called sopaipilla chips for a similar reason, although that name does not roll off the tongue nearly as effortlessly as churro chips!
+They could also be called sopapilla chips for a similar reason, although that name does not roll off the tongue nearly as effortlessly as churro chips.

-- 1/4 cup (4 tablespoons) real butter or coconut oil or cooking spray
+1/4 cup (4 tablespoons) unsalted butter, coconut oil. or cooking spray

 Place the tortilla on a large dinner plate.
 Sprinkle a couple of tablespoons of the sugar mixture on top of the tortilla and use your fingers to spread it around; it will stick to the tortilla because of the butter or oil coating.
 Turn tortilla over and repeat this operation, so that both sides of the tortilla are evenly coated with cinnamon sugar.
 If necessary, turn the piece over and repeat so that maximum coverage is achieved.
 Place coated tortilla on a large cutting board.